|Click to View Photo||Picture Date||Caption||Size|

 A single soil sample test result submitted to DEQ in March of 2006 that showed no detections of volatile organic compounds (VOCs) is not considered relevant for several reasons: (a) details of the soil sample location were missing; (b) laboratory detection limits were above several relevant DEQ risk-based soil concentration levels for protection of groundwater.

-Overall trend of data since 1996 is increases in chlorinated solvents in groundwater below the PCC-JCC site.
+Overall trend of data since 1996 is increase in chlorinated solvents in groundwater below the PCC-JCC site.
 PCE and TCE have been used at this site for many years.

 A review of DEQ Water Quality Stormwater sampling records shows that stormwater discharge at the PCC-JCC site has exceeded (non-enforceable) benchmarks established for zinc.
 Concentrations of zinc measured in Johnson Creek sediments near the PCC-JCC site showed local increases, relative to upstream concentrations at the discharge point that serves the sites southern boundary and the main storm outlet located east of the site.